tytydraco/yessleep/out/The_Livestream_Part_1.md

 -	“Alright”, he said, somewhat reluctantly, and continued to type in the comment under the stream.

-“Hey, I don’t mean to sound creepy or anything, but are you alone in the house?”
+“Hey, I don’t mean to sound creepy or anything, but are you alone in the house?”, Warren wrote in the comment section.

 -	“Hey, I’m back”, Jen said in a sigh while picking up her chair from the floor.
 “Man was Ben acting weird”, she continued.
 “Never seen him like that!